 Sometimes, endodontic retreatment by doctors and restoration by your dentist can be used to save a portion of the tooth.

 Vertical Root Fracture

-Treatment involves endodontic surgery if a portion of the tooth can be saved by removal of the fractured root.
-Otherwise the tooth will have to be extracted.
+Treatment involves endodontic surgery if a portion of the tooth can be saved by the removal of the fractured root.
+Otherwise, the tooth will have to be extracted.

 - What to Expect on Your First Visit